synthetos/tg_pytest/README.md

     - If 'er' is present in the test spec any ERs thrown will be displayed
     - No elements are actually matched.

+Note that strings in embedded JSON do not need to be escaped, as TinyG will always accept JSON in relaxed mode, regardless of whether it's set to relaxed or strict JSON mode.
+(In strict mode all *responses* will be strict, of course).
+The following example still produces valid JSON but is simpler to edit and maintain:

+    "t":{"label":"Read axis configuration",
+         "send":["{\"x\":null}"],
+         "fail":"soft"}         ...can be sent as:

+    "t":{"label":"Read axis configuration",
+         "send":["{x:null}"],
+         "fail":"soft"}

 ### Known Limitations and Open Issues:
   - Currently the USB port finder only works on OSX, but can be relatively easily extended to Linux and Windows as all it needs to do is find the USB port string
+  - Currently there is no buffer management on the send string.
+For any given test the send string array should be limited to 254 characters (v8 streaming mode), or 24 lines (v8 line mode), or 3000 characters (g2)